Was a Democratic Member of the U.S. House of Representatives from 2011-2022

 After earning a BS in Health Services from California State University in 1990, and an MA in a Physician’s Assistant (PA) Program at the Keck School of Medicine, Bass went on to work as a PA for nearly a decade.
 She was also a project director for the Health Careers Opportunity Program from 1986-90, and an adjunct instructor at Cal State from 1989-96.

 A longtime proponent of normalizing U.S. relations with Communist Cuba, Bass traveled to that nation in 1989.
 Soon thereafter, in a May 19, 1989 guest appearance on the KPFK Radio program Voices of the Left: A Socialist Perspective, she discussed her observations and opinions regarding life under Fidel Castro.

 In 1990 Bass founded the Community Coalition, a Los Angeles-based social justice group, to help “shift the policy agenda” vis-à-vis the war on drugs “away from law enforcement [and] toward a public health and economic response.”
 She went on to serve as the group’s executive director until 2003.

-In the aftermath of the deadly April 1992 riots that erupted in Los Angeles following a widely publicized police beating of a drug-impaired, belligerent motorist named Rodney King, Bass encouraged local foundations as well as businesses and community leaders to invest in grassroots, community-based activist groups as a means of addressing the societal injustices that allegedly were the root causes of the black rage that had fueled the riots.
+When deadly race riots erupted in Los Angeles in April 1992 following a widely publicized police beating of a drug-impaired, belligerent motorist named Rodney King, Bass was employed as director of the local Community Coalition for Substance Abuse Prevention and Treatment.
+She encouraged local foundations as well as businesses and community leaders to invest in grassroots, community-based activist groups — like the one that she headed — as a means of addressing the societal injustices that allegedly were the root causes of the black rage that had fueled the riots.